badrouarafana/HackingNotes/PortSwigger/XSS/notes.md

 ## href attribute

-We can execute javascript directly into an hef attribut like this :
+We can execute javascript directly into an hef attribute like this :
 `javascript:alert(1)`

 and the tag will be

     <a id="backLink" href="javascript:alert()">Back</a>

+`window.location.hash` return the hash (#) after the url, example it will return #123

+    www.url.com/#123

+we can add `javascript:alert()` in href attribute and it will launch a js script.